Cocker Spaniel

 Cocker Spaniels are generally happy dogs who get along with most two- and four-legged friends.
 This makes them a great companion for families with kids and babies or other pets.
 Some Cocker Spaniels make good therapy dogs, too, but it will depend on your pup’s individual temperament.

-Gentle and loving dogs, Cocker Spaniels enjoy the company of their humans.
-You can expect they’ll want to be where you are, usually not straying too far away.
-While Cocker Spaniels are usually pretty laid-back pups, they’re not couch potatoes.
-They’re born hunters, so they’re thrilled to participate in dog sports, agility trials and playtime with you.
+Gentle and loving, Cocker Spaniels enjoy the company of their humans.
+They’ll generally want to be wherever you are and won’t stray too far away.
+While they’re usually pretty laid-back, Cocker Spaniels are not couch potatoes and enjoy playtime with you.
+Many may also like dog sports like agility training.

 How to Care for a Cocker Spaniel